 There are many programs and services both on campus and in the community that can help to support you as a student at Minnesota State University.
 The MSW Program Graduate Student Handbook identifies services that may be of particular interest to students in the MSW program.
-Go the Minnesota State University, Mankato website http://www.mnsu.edu/ for information about the full array of resources available to students.
+Go University Life | Minnesota State University, Mankato (mnsu.edu) for information about the full array of resources available to students.